 \subsection{Our Contributions}

 A natural policy for our setup is the Time-To-Live (TTL) policy \cite{carra2019ttl}, which is popular in the content caching literature.
-Under the TTL policy, each cache miss triggers a download of the service to the edge server where it is then retained for some fixed amount of time.
+Under the TTL policy, each ``miss" triggers a download of the service to the edge server where it is then retained for some fixed amount of time.
 We show that TTL performs poorly both in terms of the competitive ratio for arbitrary arrivals and for i.i.d. stochastic arrivals with low arrival rates, irrespective of the value of the TTL timer.
-Given the limitations of TTL, we propose an online caching policy called RetroRenting (RR) which uses the history of request arrivals to decide when to cache or evict the service at the edge server.
+Given the limitations of TTL, we propose an online policy called RetroRenting (RR) which uses the history of request arrivals and the history of rent costs to decide when to host or evict the service at the edge server.
 Under the adversarial request setting, we show that RR is order-optimal with respect to the competitive ratio in the class of deterministic online policies.
-In addition, we also provide performance guarantees for RR under i.i.d. arrivals and prove that it compares very well with the optimal online policy in this setting.
+In addition, we also provide performance guarantees for RR under i.i.d. request arrivals and negatively associated rent costs and prove that it compares very well with the optimal online policy in this setting.
 In addition to our analytical results, we conduct simulations using both synthetic and real world traces to compare the performance of RR with the optimal offline and online policies.
 Our simulations show that the performance of RR is near optimal for all settings considered.
 These results combined illustrate the universality of RR.